ZSH64/lan/01-interview.md

 **Interviewee:**  That was a very interesting problem to solve.
 They had to follow the sequential process to **make sure that everything happened in order** so it had to happen when the business was not using it. that involved stopping the servers and creating a new instance, then going into repointing the new instance EC2 with a new IP. then pointing the CNAME record to teh IP of the new instance. that wat a been proces.
 That was an old token that was associated with the old machine. that had to be regenerated and placed
 The password had to be encrypted.
-There were some problems I had to overcome.
+**There were some problems I had to overcome**.
 That's kind of a process that we went through.
 I wrote some Powershell scripts as well to do some basic system configuration. something that should happen after the service is deployed and installed. setting up firewalls and configs.
 Then, of course, terminating the old server when it is no longer used to save cost because some of the Azure instances are quite expensive.